kongware/ftor/README.md

 // typed area;
 ```
-## Nominal/Structural Typing

-ftor pursues a nominal typing strategy, because this kind of typing is more sound than structural typing.
-Nominal means that types are distinguished by name rather than by structure.

-## Polymorphism

-### Parametric Polymorphism

-ftor fully supports parametric polymirphism.

-### Bounded Polymorphism
+## Bounded Polymorphism and Type Classes

 Bounded polymorphism is the ability of a type system to define constraints on polymorphic types without having to pass the corresponding type classes explicitly around throughout the codebase.
-Most statically typed languages like Haskell or Scala resolve type class dependencies at compilte time. ftor doesn't have a compilation step, though.
-Since it is a pluggable run-time type system the entire type information is erased as soon as it is disabled.
-Hence we are not allowed to create dependencies on the type system.
+Most statically typed languages like Haskell or Scala resolve type class dependencies at compilte time. ftor doesn't have compile-time but erases all type information as soon as it is disabled.
+Hence there is no way to handle type classes without creating dependencies to the extended type system.

-It has turned out that the only way to implement bounded polymorphism with ftor is to pass type dictionaries explicitly around.
-This is cumbersome but necessary, unless you are willing to keep the type checker enabled on the live system, which is generally not a good idea.

-### Subtype Polymorphism

-As opposed to _TypeScript_ and _Flow_ ftor doesn't support subtyping, because it entails a high degree of complexity in the implementation.
-There are some experimental subtype relations within primitive types like `Number` and `Integer`, though, which may become obsolete in future versions.

-### Higher-Kinded Types

-Types are an abstraction over sets of values.
-Higher-kinded types are an abstraction over types by allowing higher order type constructors.
-While you can define elegant types with them their implementation isn't trivial and neither is their application. ftor is prepared for higher-kinded types and will eventually support them, but not for the time being.
+As a matter of fact the only option left is to conduct explicit dictionary passing - and that's how we do it.

-### Higher-Rank Types
+# Types

-ftor has basic support for rank-2 types but the feature is still experimental.
+Let's get to the types without any further ado.

 ## Function Type